- Can ABCpdf convert my Microsoft Office documents to PDF?

 If the output is correct then copy the exact same code to an ASP page and try it.
 Any difference between the operation of the code under ASP and in the test cases will be due to permissions issues.
 See this support page for how to resolve permissions issues.

-If the output is incorrect then browse to that URL and save the web page using IE. Then copy the saved web page to the same web site and try rendering that (static) page using ABCpdf.
+If the output is incorrect then browse to that URL and save the web page using Chrome.
+Then copy the saved web page to the same web site and try rendering that (static) page using ABCpdf.
 If the output from the static page is correct then your dynamic page is not returning the output you think it is.
 If the output from the static page is incorrect then send us through the saved page and the output PDF and tell us what's wrong with the PDF.

 Please work through these instructions before contacting us.
 If you can tell us what you've done and what results you've had this will save us all a lot of time.